Finance for Access to Clean Energy Technologies in South and South East Asia

 End-user Finance for Access to Clean Energy Technologies (FACET)

 While financing is generally needed, many financial institutions have not yet realised these new credit opportunities.
 However, microfinance approaches have proven effective for financing small-scale clean energy technologies.
-The FACET project - currently in preparation - aims at mobilising financial access to clean energy in the Philippines, Vietnam, and Indonesia.
-FACET could for instance provide temporary financial support mechanisms like interest rate softening or partial guarantees, combined with technical assistance and capacity building measures.
+The FACET project aims at mobilising financial access to clean energy in Vietnam and Indonesia.
+FACET provides temporary financial support mechanisms in the form of interest rate softening, combined with technical assistance and capacity building measures.

 This project is funded by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety within the framework of the International Climate Initiative.